-To help minimize company fuel card abuse and other types of fraud, many fuel card companies offer fuel card purchase controls to restrict a card’s ability to purchase fuel.
-Setting restrictions that are right for the drivers and vehicles that make up your fleet can be tricky.
-If controls are too restrictive, your drivers may not be able to buy the fuel they need.
-If they are too lax, then the company is vulnerable to fraud.
-So, how can you determine the fuel card purchase controls that are right for your business?
+To help minimize unauthorized fuel spend, many fuel cards offer purchase controls to restrict when, where, and how fueling can occur.
+Setting fuel card controls that are ideal for the drivers and vehicles that make up your fleet can be tricky.
+If controls are too restrictive, your drivers may face delays that cost your company money.
+If they are too lax, it leaves you vulnerable to fraud.
+So how can you determine which controls are right for your business?

-To find the fleet card controls that are best for your business, it is important to first understand what type of controls can be placed on company fuel cards.
-Most fuel card services have the following restrictions available:
+To find the purchase controls that are best for your business, you need to know the available options.
+Most programs have the following limits available:

 - Gallons or dollars per transaction